ARM-software/cmsis-pack-eclipse/readme.md

 **Platform:** This release of the **CMSIS-Pack Management for Eclipse** has been tested on Eclipse 4.4.0 (Luna).

-This **CMSIS-Pack Management for Eclipse** consists of eight plug-ins:

 ##Source Code
 This repository contains the source code of the **CMSIS-Pack Management for Eclipse** that consists of eight plug-ins:
 * **com.arm.cmsis.pack** 	- core responsible for loading pack data and managing the RTE (Run-Time Environment) configurations
 * **com.arm.cmsis.pack.common** 	- generic base code, constants and utilities